On the origin of ambiguity in efficient communication: The emergence of ambiguity in natural communication

 Equation (\ref{Symmetryeq}) specifies that a certain amount of information must be lost (or equivalently, a certain amount of ambiguity must appear) if coder and decoder miminize their effors in a symmetric scenario.
 A further question is how much information is lost due to equation (\ref{Symmetryeq}).
-In order to measure this amount of information, we must take into consideration the properties of the so-called {\em Shannon Information} or {\em Mutual Information} among the two random variables $X_s, X_{\Omega}$, to be written as $I(X_s:X_{\Omega})$.
-In our particular case, such measure quantifies the amount of information of the input set by the only knowledge of the output set after the computations.
-Consistently \cite{Thomas:2001, Ash:1990},

-An interesting property of Shannon information is its symmetrical behavior, i.e., $I(X_s:X_{\Omega})=I(X_{\Omega}, X_s)$.
+In order to measure this amount of information, we must take into consideration the properties of the {\em Shannon Information} or {\em Mutual Information} among the two random variables $X_S, X_{\Omega}$, defined in equation (\ref{ShannonInfo}).
+An interesting property of Shannon information is its symmetrical behavior, i.e., $I(X_S;X_{\Omega})=I(X_{\Omega}; X_S)$ \cite{Thomas:2001}, \cite{Ash:1990}.
 Thus, by equation (\ref{ShannonInfo}),

-where $H(X_s|X_{\Omega})=0$, because the Turing machine is deterministic\endnote{Notice that, if the Turing machine is deterministic, every input generates one and only one output.
-The problem may arise during the reversion process, if the computations are logically irreversible.}.
-Therefore, by applying directly equation (\ref{Symmetryeq}) to the above equation we reach the following identity:
+where $H(X_s|X_{\Omega})=0$, because the Turing machine is deterministic.\footnote{Notice that, if the Turing machine is deterministic, every input generates one and only one output.
+The problem may arise during the reversion process, if the computations are logically irreversible.} Therefore, by applying directly equation (\ref{Symmetryeq}) to the above equation we reach the following identity:

 Thus,